Expert Reviewed by: Amanda Guarniere, NP, Founder of the Resume RX

 - Special characters

-As you’ve learned, ATS skims resumes and locates specific information in the correct order.
-We’d suggest using the following categories and section headers to optimize your resume for ATS scoring.
+As you’ve learned, ATS systems skim resumes and locate specific information in the correct order.
+We’d suggest using the following categories and section headers to optimize your nursing resume for ATS scoring.

 This is the first section of the resume and does not require a title.
 Your name should be front and center.
 Don’t make the recruiter search for it.
 Make sure it’s the largest font on the page.
 While there are varying opinions on the exact placement of the name, we recommend a simple classic version in the following format:

-Phone/texting number: Oh, technology!
+Oh, technology!
 Yes, some employers will actually text their candidates.
-Make sure to indicate if you receive texts and whether the phone number is a cell phone or home phone.
+Make sure to indicate if you receive texts and whether the phone number is a cell phone or a home phone.
 This is a great time to make sure your voicemail message states your full name and is professional.

-Here’s a side note about social media and online presence.
-Potential employers will very likely look you up online.
+Though you may not list it, you should consider your social media and online presence when you complete the contact information portion of your resume.
+Potential employers will likely look you up online.
 Many Recruiters tell us that looking a candidate up on Facebook, Instagram, LinkedIn, and Twitter is one of the first things they do.
 So, make sure everything you post online is what you would want an employer to see.

 Additionally, online behavior can benefit you.
 Do you have a nursing-related website or blog?
 Are you an Instagram celebrity?
 Maybe you created a successful YouTube channel when you were a newbie nurse.
 Include all this on your resume if it relates to nursing.
 This is all part of your unique brand!

-According to the American Nurses Credentialing Center (AACN) the preferred order is: Highest degree earned, Licensure, National Certification.
+According to the American Nurses Credentialing Center (AACN), the preferred order is Highest degree earned, Licensure, and National Certification.

-You may also choose to include the following award and honors though, it is voluntary:
+You may also choose to include awards and honors:

 While there is some debate about how to introduce your resume, we suggest using a professional summary as opposed to a career objective.
 The professional summary can be formatted in either a short paragraph or a bulleted list asserting qualifications and providing a concise career snapshot.

-Think of your resume summary as an “Elevator Speech” - a quick, attention-grabbing, loaded statement that entices the reader to want to continue on.
-Your professional summary is unique to you and should be targeted to a specific role just like the cover letters career counselors used to tell us about.
+Think of your resume summary as an “elevator pitch” - a quick, attention-grabbing, loaded statement that entices the reader to want to continue on.
+Your professional summary is unique to you and should be targeted to a specific role, just like the cover letters career counselors used to tell us about.

 However, it could definitely include the following information: